Devendra616/rnjobs/README.md

 # React Native Job Board

 An application in React Native to search Job listings near your area.
 User will go to map and get his location where to search.
 It will trigger API search for jobs in that location.
 User can then apply for jobs, from the search list based on description.

 Technologies used :

  - React Native
- - Firebase (database and authentication)
- - Twilio (send OTP message)
  - Map : react-native-maps
  - Navigation
+ - Facebook Authentication
+ - Github jobs

 # Installation
 On your terminal type